Gertje823/f2f-downloader/README.md

 This script will download public images and videos.
 This script should also work on paid content but I have not tested it yet.
 It is also possible to download the like count, save count, comment count and comments.
 This data will be stored in a json file.

+Downloading paid content without subscription will result into blurred images.

 ## Feature requests
 If you have any feature requests please let me know by creating an issue and I will try to take a look at it.